dkager3/SCRINT/README.md

 This will run your file and that is it!
 You can view version information if you wish by typing:                                         **./scrint -v**

 ## Future Work
+I plan on setting apart screw from Brainf\*\*k by adding support for keywords.
+When these keywords are evalutated, they will be replaced with the appropriate code to execute the instruction.